tentone/go-fileserver/README.md

 - Install go on your machine, prepare a configuration file.
 - The configuration file contains all the parameters necessary to run the server.
+- Run the server code.

 ### Performance

-- Compared the performance of fasthttp on http 1.x against the performance of net/http running on http 2.0.
+- Compared the performance of fasthttp and node.js express on http 1.x against the performance of net/http running on http 2.0.